 Geriatric Case Management Certification and Training Programs

-Geriatric case management involves focusing on essential mental, physical, psychological and social issues related to senior citizens.
-Depending on where an individual is academically and professionally, he or she can apply to a certificate or graduate certificate program.
-Certificate programs are intended for those with very little or no previous education, while graduate certificate programs are intended for working professionals with some level of formal education.
+Depending on where an individual is academically and professionally, he or she can apply to a certificate or graduate certificate program in geriatric case management.
+Although both programs address physical and mental issues related to aging, certificate programs are intended for those with very little or no previous education, while graduate certificate programs are intended for working professionals with some level of formal education.
+They consist of coursework as well as hands-on learning experiences.
+A professional certification might be available to students who complete their studies and pass a skills examination.

 Certificate Programs in Geriatric Case Management Overview